the-Obsessed-Maniacs/td_identifying_variable/README.md

 - 5 zp-variables
 - ~1 Rasterline
 - wrapped into PSIDv3 File (thank you, Slammer - for all the possibilities of Kick Assembler!)
-- source release on github
+- source release on github (VS64 project)